SARAH OAKES MUIRHEAD

 Written by Lorraine Liscio|Directed by Myriam Cyr

-“Sarah Oakes Muirhead steals the show and, in fact, her performance is worth the price of admission and then some.
-Finer comedic and dramatic fan-work alike is rare to be seen. “
+“Sarah Oakes Muirhead steals the show.
+In fact, her performance is worth the price of admission & then some.
+Finer comedic & dramatic fan-work alike is rare to be seen“